Updated: 01/02/2024

 Full cooperation-

-(1) Means disclosure to the Government of the information sufficient for law enforcement to identify the nature and extent of the offense and the individuals responsible for the conduct.
-It includes providing timely and complete response to Government auditors’ and investigators' request for documents and access to employees with information;
+(1) Means disclosure to the Government of information sufficient for law enforcement to identify the nature and extent of the offense and the individuals responsible for the conduct.
+It includes providing timely and complete responses to Government auditors’ and investigators' request for documents and access to employees with information.

 (2) Does not foreclose any Contractor rights arising in law, the FAR, or the terms of the contract.
 It does not require-